 Sensuality and sexuality are central themes of Beltane, and by consciously tuning into these powerful forces, you can align with many beautiful blessings in your life.

-There are of course many ways to celebrate sensuality and sexuality solo as well.
+There many ways to celebrate sensuality and sexuality.

 For example, you might mindfully and deliberately eat strawberries and chocolate, reveling in the taste, sensation and energy evoked as you do.